Skip to Content

 The cute streets of Arrowtown

 Arrowtown is probably my favorite little town in all of New Zealand – it’s cute, very photogenic, and historic.
 It was at the center of the gold mining rush of the late 1800s.
 In fact, you can explore its historic past at the Arrowtown Chinese Settlement – you can even pan for gold here.
-The town’s main street called Buckingham Street is filled with lots of great cafes and restaurants including Bella Cucina, Aosta, and The Chop House.
+The town’s main street, Buckingham Street, is filled with lots of great cafes and restaurants including Bella Cucina, Aosta, and Provisions of Arrowtown.
 Would you believe there are approximately 30 restaurants in this small town!?

 There are lots of walking and biking tracks in the area including Sawpit Gully and Tobins Track.
-Other must-do activities in the area include the very cute Dorothy Brown’s Cinema and a visit to the Lake District Museum and Art Gallery.
+Other must-do activities in the area include the very cute Dorothy Brown’s Cinema (a favorite date night spot) and a visit to the Lake District Museum and Art Gallery.
 Seriously, there is so much to do in Arrowtown!

 Arrowtown is a unique little town and it’s so pretty especially in the fall when the town explodes into bright red and yellow fall foliage.
+This is easily the best time to visit!
 There is regular public transport into Queenstown but, in my opinion, there’s so much to see and do in Arrowtown that you won’t need to venture into Queenstown too often.
 There’s even a small supermarket here to get any needed supplies.

 There’s not much nightlife here and lots of the bars and restaurants close earlier than in Queenstown.
 The bus service to Arrowtown operates every 30 minutes but the last bus of the day is at 9:55 pm.
 So, if you have a late night in Queenstown a taxi can be quite costly because Arrowtown is over a 20-minute drive from central Queenstown.